LucasAldridge/Quartz/content/Tech projects/WANDA/WANDA main page.md

 - While playing the response, WANDA listens for a stop keyword, and if heard, stops speaking the response.
 # What features does WANDA include?
 ___
-Currently, WANDA can only provide responses based on training data or can search the internet.
-However, many features are planned and will be coming at a variety of degrees of soon-ness
+Currently, WANDA can provide responses based on training data or can search the internet.
+And while this may not be the most common use-case, WANDA also includes numerous educational modes that can be changed simply by asking.
+This will likely be downloadable separately from the standard WANDA package.
+Many other features are planned and will be coming at a variety of degrees of soon-ness.
+Currently, WLED integration is being worked on, and other planned features are below.

 # What features are planned?
 ___